What is Prepress?

 Prepress is a term used in the printing industry to describe the process a document must go through before it can be printed.
 Although it's usually used in connection with making the plates used in a printing press, prepress can also refer to the process of making a document ready for print in any environment, such as through a laser or other digital printing format.

-The steps that are considered part of the prepress process vary from company to company, but generally the steps of proofreading, editing, layout, scanning, and color separation are major prepress steps.
+The steps that are considered part of the prepress process vary from company to company, but they generally include proofreading, editing, layout, scanning, and color separation.
 Some companies may consider the layout and other graphical tasks as part of a graphic design department.
-Other steps in prepress include converting any digital files into a format that is usable by the printing company, for example, distilling a document into Adobe PDF (portable document format).
+Other steps include converting any digital files into a format that is usable by the printing company, for example, distilling a document into Adobe® PDF (portable document format).

 The usual path that a document takes, from creation to prepress to printing, generally follows three steps.
 First, the document is created by an author, graphic designer, or other creative professional.
 Then, the document is sent to prepress.
-While being examined by a prepress professional, the document goes through many stages, including:
+While being examined by a prepress professional, the document goes through many stages, including the following:

 • proofreading for spelling and typing errors,